 Now, we are facing another type of attack.
 Over the years as a business, we have grown to have the insights and capabilities to help our clients, other businesses, communities, and our team to overcome this economic struggle and collectively thrive.

 I know what it is like not having resources at a moment in time to help uplift your team and business and keep it going while you figure out the market changes and how to deal with its challenges.

 I am also aware and have seen the impact of the Ripple Effect.
 I talk about the Ripple Effect often.
 Just as we experienced with COVID-19, it has a contagious ripple effect that transfers from one person to another – often to many.

 The same holds true when we make positive change and impact others.
 It has a ripple effect.
 If we make 1,000 improvements, those improvements send an energy that influence 1,000 or more changes.
 That means reaching 1 million impressions.

-My goal for Acolyst is to reach 10,000 uplifting improvements, where that creates an inspiring spark connecting to 10,000 more resulting in 100 million plus beneficial interactions that change lives and generates social good.
+My goal for Acolyst is to reach 10,000 uplifting improvements, which creates an inspiring spark connecting to 10,000 more uplifting events, resulting in 100 million plus beneficial interactions that change lives and generates social good.